-March 27, 2014-This project is out to bid.
+A contractor has been selected and construction will commence in early July 2014!
 This stormline will extend the 30 inch storm drain trunk on 15th between W. Pioneer, north to 4th Ave NW and provide a direct route to the Puyallup River for a significant portion of drainage in the Clarks Creek/Meeker Ditch drainage basin.
 Improvement of the stormline infrastructure will help reduce flooding in the downtown business and residential core.

-March 27, 2017- Plans and specifications are complete; some additional right of way is necessary for the project.
+July 2, 2014- Plans and specifications are complete; some additional right of way is necessary for the project.

 39th Ave SW; 11th - 17th

 July 2, 2014- The city has received a grant from the Transportation Improvement Board (TIB) to widen 39th Ave SW to five lanes between 11th St SW to 17th St SW and the project is under design and right-of-way is being purchased.

 The project will construct a center turn lane, two 11-foot wide vehicular travel lanes, (one each direction), two 16-foot wide joint use lanes, (one each direction), curb, gutter and sidewalks on both sides of the roadway.
 Other project elements will include utility relocations, an enclosed storm sewer system, permeable sidewalks, street trees, stormwater mitigation facilities, illumination, modification of the 14th St SW traffic signal and a new traffic signal at 17th St SW.

 July 2, 2014-CONSTRUCTION WILL START THE WEEK OF JULY 14, 2014.